Bikeway controversies: Maintenance

 Facilities must be made wide enough for the street sweepers and snow plows typically used in a locale, or the locale will need to ensure that they are regularly swept or plowed by machines that will fit.

 Some locales have issues with road debris in the cycle paths, such as Milton Keynes, UK, finding that cycle path users are seven times more likely to get punctures than are road cyclists.
 In Ireland some cyclists have demanded simultaneous commitment to maintenance and sweeping as cycle paths are built.

 In areas subject to high leaf-fall in autumn, or high snowfall in winter, any cycle facilities must be subject to regular clearing if they are to remain usable.
 Danish guidance specifies three different categories of cycle track.
 Category "A" tracks must be kept clear of snow 24 hours a day, category "B" tracks are swept or cleared daily, and category "C" receive less regular winter maintenance.
 In 2007 the city of Copenhagen spent DKK 9.9 million (US$1.72 million, €1.33 million) annually on maintaining its cycle track network.
 German federal law requires local authorities to declassify cycle tracks that do not conform to strict design and maintenance criteria.
 In the UK, facilities for non-motorized traffic are not normally salted or gritted in icy conditions, potentially making them dangerous or unrideable.

-Cycle lanes avoid this problem, as they are part of the road and can be easily accessed by maintenance vehicles operating on that road, incurring no extra cost.
+Cycle lanes sometimes avoid this problem, as they are part of the road and can be easily accessed by maintenance vehicles operating on that road, incurring no extra cost.
 They only become filled with debris if the road is not maintained or the lane is purposely avoided.

 Tracks used at night can be illuminated by conventional means, or by paving with glowing material.